phuocng/this-vs-that/posts/word-break-break-all-vs-word-wrap-break-word.md

 ---
-title: "word-break: break-all vs word-wrap: break-word"
+title: 'word-break: break-all vs word-wrap: break-word'
 category: CSS
-tags:
-  - posts
-layout: layouts/post.njk
 ---

-## Difference
+### Difference

 Assume that we have a string of `This is a sample text in a paragraph` displayed in a container that has limited width such as it can display 9 characters at maximum.